 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: inorganic compounds, nitrate, volatile organic compounds, total trihalomethanes, haloacetic acids, turbidity, radiological, lead and copper, and synthetic organic compounds.
-In addition, we tested the water for coliform bacteria 25 times each month and turbidity continuously.
+In addition, each month we take 25 coliform bacteria samples and continually test turbidity.
 The table presented on the following page depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.

 It should be noted that all drinking water, including bottled water, might be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-Calling the EPA's Safe Drinking Water Hot line (800-426-4791) or the Clinton County Health Department at (518) 565-4870 can obtain more information about contaminants and potential health effects.
+Calling the EPA's Safe Drinking Water Hot line at (800) 426-4791 or the Clinton County Health Department at (518) 565-4870 can obtain more information about contaminants and potential health effects.